graphsense/graphsense.github.io/documentation.md

 **Q: Who is behind GraphSense, and who is driving development?**

 GraphSense has a strong research background, and development is mainly driven by the GraphSense core team.
-[Iknaio Cryptoasset Analytics GmbH](https://ikna.io) is run by the creators of GraphSense and offers GraphSense as a hosted service.
+[Iknaio Cryptoasset Analytics GmbH](https://ikna.io) is run by the creators of GraphSense and, for instance, offers GraphSense as a hosted service.

 **Q: Who is funding GraphSense?**